rpglab/rpglab.github.io/misc/_posts/2021-11-18-Prospective-Students.md

 <div class="smallhead mb-1" style="font-size:18px;">
       <p>
 For prospective students who are interested in our research and want to join our group, please feel free to send <a class="" href="/people/Xingpeng-Li/">me</a> your full CV, transcripts, test scores for GRE and TOEFL (if applicable).
-Openings for PhD students and Post-docs are highly dependent on funding availability.
       </p>
 </div>